hzeller/bare-lsp/README.md

      - Sample formatting command (`textDocument/formatting` and
        `textDocument/rangeFormatting`) (centering text)
      - Sample 'diagnostics' that mark all sequences `wrong` to be wrong :)
+     - Highlight: all words that are the same under the cursor are marked.
   * Prepared calling of linting etc. in idle time.

 Pro-tip: Useful for testing and replaying sessions is the [bidi-tee] tool.